ryan-mcclue/unsw/comp3222/week1.md

 cost metric will be (number of inputs + number of gates)

+restricting to just synthesis subset of VHDL entity (port contains signals; specify mode and type) ➞ architecture (concurrent signal assignment; use parenthesis to overcome VHDL precedence)

+uniting theorem systematically followed by synthesisers into Karnaugh Maps rows/columns labelled using Gray encoding (differ by 1 bit)

 * limitations in FPGA applications like in quantum computing?
 * mentioned students getting internships; only in fintec? want more for embedded software interesting you know the places where your students went; did you keep in touch or help them?
 (very open in getting in touch with him on Teams)
 * where are decimal logic circuits used? (binary digital logic is prevalent)
-* is going through min-terms just an academic process?
+* is going through min-terms just an academic process? i.e. can a computer program optimises this?
+(I think this is what syntehsising VHDL does?)
+  > Yes, synthesis tools will optimise canonical SOP/POS into min-cost
+* how is CAD process different for an IC over an FPGA? (differences when doing physical design?) you mention far more costlier and riskier to use an IC solution. so why they more prevelant?
+* IEEE standard languages VHDL and Verilog.
+ISO/IEC for C language

 * TUTORIAL STYLE PROBLEMS?